Part of speech: noun

 "The house tea blend has strong notes of bergamot."

-In Northern Italy there's a city and province called Bergamo.
+In Northern Italy, there's a city and province called Bergamo.
 But there's also a Turkish word — "begarmudu" — that means "prince's pear."
-Between the orange extract and the pear, bergamot is likely a mix of these origins.
+"Bergamot" is likely a mix of these origins.

 Did you Know?